DelaporteRobin/RMD/ReadMe.md

 - [ ] Include independant combine process (without using Denoise algorythm)
 - [ ] Include independant compress process (without using Denoise algorythm)
 - [ ] Return if wanted a full data set about the input sequence informations
+- [ ] Create a "Single Render Denoise" mode, instead of trying to denoise a sequence